czuluagaz/Excquisie-Corpse-Camilo/README.md

 # Description

-Create with others an exquisite corpse exercise
+Create with others an exquisite corpse exercise, allowing the practice of git and other tools (Markdown).
+Project creaed in Septermber 2023

+Go to The Story section and add your contribution.
+Don't forget to go to the Thanks to the contributors section to add your name.
+Thanks in advance.

 > "Exquisite corpse (from the original French term cadavre exquis, literally exquisite cadaver), is a method by which a collection of words or images is collectively assembled.
 Each collaborator adds to a composition in sequence, either by following a rule (e.g., "The adjective noun adverb verb the adjective noun." as in "The green duck sweetly sang the dreadful dirge.")[citation needed] or by being allowed to see only the end of what the previous person contributed."
 Wikipedia

 # Contribute to the repo of someone else